ulaladungdung/zettlekasten/README.md

 8. Spider graph: compare freq of ss / no. of reflection of datapoints

 For personal, call it skills insight instead of impact report.

-Why have the visual arts presented a harder problem for stylometry than text has?

-We are not able to count the frequency of some discrete entities in visual arts unlike how we are able to count the frequency of a word in a corpus in textual data.
-However, like how we can differentiate authors in a body of text, we are also to the same "stylelometry" with visual arts, although more difficult.
-One of the example discussed is to use wavelet analysis.